Jeed0/cookchef/README.md

+# CookCHef Project

+This is technological watch exercice for React 18 realised with Dyma.fr instructions.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).